AbrilDAngelo/stake-test/README.md

 - 🔸 **Testing**: No tests included; Jest would be the natural choice for unit tests.
 - 🔸 **Spacing**: Some paddings/margins are hardcoded.
 Ideally, all layout spacing should reference tokens.
 - 🔸 **Accessibility**: ARIA attributes and keyboard navigation need improvements.
-- 🔸 **Styling consistency**: Toast opacity and some colors are hardcoded; should be fully tokenized.
+- 🔸 **Styling consistency**: Some colors are hardcoded; should be fully tokenized.
+The toast should have the right opacity.
+The cards should follow the max-width defined on Figma.
+I couldn't download the exact font and went for a similar one that I found on Google Fonts (Inter).

 ---